michaelboyles/formula/docs/src/content/docs/guides/array-fields.md

 ---

 To ensure type-safety while preventing unnecessary rerenders, array fields in Formula require a little extra ceremony.
-Since `form("myArray")` is a reference to a slice of form state, it's not in itself an array that can be mapped over.
+Since `form("myArray")` is a reference to a slice of form state, it isn't an array that can be mapped over itself.

 `form("myArray").getValue()` would give you a snapshot that could be mapped over, but it has no reactivity.
 Your component won't rerender when the elements change.